-The latest version of JSCAPE MFT Server (8.8) already supports SAML Web SSO.
-Although we introduced SSO and its benefits in previous posts, we never went into the details of specific Web SSO standards like SAML and OpenID (also supported by 8.8).
+Since version 8.8, JSCAPE MFT Server (now at v9.1) has already supported SAML Web SSO.
+Although we introduced SSO and its benefits in previous posts, we never went into the details of specific Web SSO standards like SAML and OpenID (another supported Web SSO).
 But in order to take advantage of any of our Web single sign-on features, you'll need to have at least some basic understanding of each of these two standards.
 Today, you can start with SAML.

 What is SAML for?

 One of the basic motivations for creating SAML was to overcome a common limitation of traditional browser cookie-based Web SSO technologies, who were only effective within a single domain.
 The moment an implementation required users to cross multiple domains (as is commonly practiced in large extranets), the solution was no longer straightforward.
 It required workarounds.
 Unfortunately, these workarounds entailed the use of proprietary mechanisms, which brings us to the main reason why SAML was developed.

 As you may have gathered from the overview, SAML or Security Assertion Markup Language, is a set of standards for Web-based single sign-ons (SAML does have other use cases but Web SSO is its most popular).
 Why is it necessary to have a standard for Web SSO?
 You see, all those proprietary mechanisms were mostly incompatible with one another.
 The lack of interoperability between these solutions made it extremely difficult for two business partners who employed different SSO solutions to build a common single sign-on environment.